Multi-layer Perceptron Trainability Explained via Variability: Two measures of variability

-It should be clearly that variability comes from nonlinear activations in the model.
-As we see from the previous variability experiments, variability initially always arises as the network depth increases until it reaches a peak.
+It should be clear that the nonlinear activations in the model are the source of variability.
+As we see from the previous variability visualizations, variability initially always arises.
 There is a simple explanation for this.
 That is, when the total number of parameters is fixed, the number of activations always increases with the depth.

-For simplicity, let us consider fully connected (FC) network of $L$ layers for which the number of parameters in $(\bW,\bb)$ is $N_w = (d^2+d)L$ where $d$ is the width of the layers.
-In this case, the number of activations is $Ld$.
-The \emph{activation ratio} (AR) $\rho$ for this network is the total number of activations divided by the total number of parameters, i.e., $\rho = Ld/N_w$, which can be written as a function of $L$.
-By solving the equation $N_w = (d^2+d)L$ for $d$, we obtain $d = {(1 + \sqrt{1+4N_w/L)}}/{2}$.
-Therefore, the activation ratio is
+To further illustrate this point, let us consider MLPs \eqref{def:Fk} with the number of parameters \eqref{eq:Nw}.
+In this case, the total number of activations is $(L+1)d$.
+The \emph{activation ratio} $\rho$ of this network is defined as the total number of activations divided by the total number of parameters, i.e., $(L+1)d/N_w$, which represents the average number of activations per weight, $L\ge1$,